ror-community/ror-records/README.md

 A data dump must be created in order to index v1.
 To create a data dump with records in both v2 and v1:

 1. In the ror-records repository, go to [Actions > Create data dump](https://github.com/ror-community/ror-records/actions/workflows/generate_dump.yml)
+2. Click Run workflow at right and set the following options:
+    - **Use workflow from:** Branch Staging (Main is also OK - doesn't matter)
+    - **Schema version:** v2
+    - **Name of the directory that the new release is located in:** vX.X
+    - **Check box to validate relationships:** Checked
-2. Click Run Workflow, select the schema version that the release was curated in (should be v2), enter the name of the release directory (ex, v1.46) and enter the name of the last production data dump from ror-data that the new dump should be built from, ex 2021-09-23-ror-data (without the .zip file extension)
+    - **Name of the existing release zip file to base this data dump from:** Name of the last production data dump from ror-data that the new dump should be built from, ex 2021-09-23-ror-data (without the .zip file extension)

 3. Click the green Run workflow button.
 Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.

 ## Test data dump